AI tools for developer productivity: Redefining software product development

 Remember when you used to think through each line of code you wrote?
 That mental process wasn't just about writing code – it was about building a complete understanding of your system.
 The speed can be intoxicating, but slow down enough to let your experience and intuition catch up.

-Are AI tools for productivity worth it ?
+Are AI tools for developer productivity worth it ?

 AI isn't a mind reader (yet), but it's the world's most knowledgeable pair programmer—if you know how to speak its language.
 When people complain about AI "hallucinating," they're missing the point.
 These tools have digested every public codebase and programming discussion in existence.
 If you're not getting what you need, you're probably not asking correctly.